 Now that you have quasi-identifiers and a re-identification dataset, you can compute the δ-presence value: your data satisfies the δ-presence with value δ if every combination of values for the quasi-identifiers appears at most δ * k times in your dataset, where k is the total number of people with these quasi-identifier values in the population dataset.
 Unlike k in k-anonymity or k-map, the δ in δ-presence is a real number between 0 and 1.

 Given this definition, and that both people of age 72 in ZIP code 85942 in the general population are also in our database, this dataset doesn't satisfy δ-presence for any δ strictly smaller than 1.
 To get a lower δ-presence value, we could remove the age value of the first two rows:

 Now, since 80 people live in ZIP code 85942, the δ value for the first two records is approximately 2 / 80 = 2.5%; and the δ value for the third record is approximately 1 / 5 = 20%.
 Therefore, we can estimate that this new, generalized dataset has a δ-presence value of around 20%.

-To learn how to compute δ-presence estimates with Cloud DLP, see Computing δ-presence estimates with the DLP API.
+To learn how to compute δ-presence estimates with Sensitive Data Protection, see Computing δ-presence for a dataset.